IDCI-Consulting/HelloWorldBundle/templates/contents/courses/symfony2_en.md

  - Why Symfony2 ?

-#### A good environment and good practicals
+#### A good environment and good practices
 _2 hours_

  - Which IDE ?
- - Use a SCM (SVN, Git, etc)
+ - Use a SCM (SVN, Git, etc.)
- - Use a bug tracker (Trac, Mantis, Redmine, Github, etc)
+ - Use a bug tracker (Trac, Mantis, Redmine, Github, etc.)
- - Coding conventions
+ - Coding standards

 #### Introduction to Design pattern
 _2 hours_

  - General presentation
- - MVC in detail
+ - MVC in details

-#### Strucure applications with Symfony2
+#### Structure applications with Symfony2
 _2 hours_

- - The "application" notion => App/
+ - The "application" notion => app/
  - The "bundles" notion
  - My specific coding => src/
  - Externals libraries => vendor/